vpdb/server/doc/api/tests.md

 1. Users at VPDB must confirm their email address when registering locally.
    During tests we want to assert that behavior, but we won't be testing that the email is actually sent.
-So when registering, the email body is returned with the user entity.
+So when registering, the email token is returned with the user entity if the `returnEmailToken` property is provided.

 2. Since there are tens of test suites that each create their own users, want to be able to disable email confirmation completely.
 Thus, when registering,